IshitaaSharma/Gender-inequality-and-Economy/README.md

 ● To assess the potential impact of these strategies on achieving SDG 5, SDG 8 and fostering sustainable economic development.

+This repository contains various machine learning model aimed at predicting economic growth based on a wide range of attributes regarding the gender inequality, ranging from no. of seats in parliament to litrecy rates.
+While the current model exhibits a modest R2 score of 0.88, it establishes a fundamental groundwork for future advancements and refinements in machine learning. credits: kaggle for the dataset.

 Datasets used:
 https://www.kaggle.com/datasets/gianinamariapetrascu/gender-inequality-index
 https://www.kaggle.com/datasets/iamsouravbanerjee/gross-national-income-per-capita